 - Keys must be soft, sensitive, and responsive.

 - Keys must be evenly spaced and not too crowded.

 - It can support up to four or more key-presses at the same time.

 - Wireless is always nice (either Bluetooth or radio)

 - A bit of backlight for late-night typing sessions.

 Now that we have a general idea of what writers need when it comes to keyboards, we can narrow down the choices.

 What About a Laptop?

 Don’t laptops have good keyboards?
-Is there a keyboard for a PC that has the same feel and shape as a laptop keyboard?
+Is there a keyboard for a PC that has the same feel as a laptop keyboard?